Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ```
 This will collect all the logs available by default (if no `startDay` / `endDay` are defined in the configuration file).

+Note: we have tested the software successfully with a `sacct`-output data file of more than one million entries.
+Our intention is to update the software so that it can safely handle much more than this.

 For a scheduled execution, the command to run is:
 ```
 $ python scripts/run_green_algorithms_on_logs.py --config <your_config_file.txt>